Intermodalics/pickit-docs/docs/robot-integrations/abb/abb_example_picking_program.rst

 Below the **main()** part of the example program **Pickit_simple_pick_and_place** is shown.
 More information about this example program can be found in :ref:`robot-independent-program-simple`.

+Also a similar robot program to :ref:`robot-independent-pick-and-place-complete` can be found in the **Applications example** folder.

 ::

     MODULE Pickit_simple_pick_and_place